 Cinephilia is a full-time job; festival-going a year-round affair.
 For cinephiles, watching as many movies (you can only see in festivals) as you can is always a priority.

-Which is what brings us here: our ultimate, definitive list of film festivals in the Philippines.
+Which brings us here: our ultimate, definitive list of film festivals in the Philippines.

 We’ve scoured the internet for information on each festival so you won’t miss one this year.
 Note that some information isn’t completely set in stone, including dates and locations.
 Some fests tend to try out different venues for their programs.

-Down to the very end of the post is a form which festival organizers can use to add their film festival to the list (or update an existing listing).
+Down to the very end of the post is a form that festival organizers can use to add their film festival to the list (or update an existing listing).

 Here’s the complete list of film festivals in the Philippines.